 In extreme situations, the intestine can work so hard that it rips near the plication, allowing GI waste to enter into the abdominal cavity.
 This can result in death if not treated.

-Should You Take Your Cat To The Veterinarian If They Ate Ribbon?
+Should You Take Your Cat To The Vet If They Ate Ribbon?

-Linear foreign bodies are a surgical emergency in cats.
+Linear foreign bodies are surgical emergencies in cats.
 The longer your cat has a linear foreign body, like ribbon, lodged in their GI tract, the bigger the health risks become.